sergeyprokhorenko/6NF_DSL/README.md

 ```

 ### Create Struct of Attributes
-Use Struct of Attributes with caution and only for attributes that change simultaneously, such as document or message attributes.
+Use a Struct of Attributes with caution, and only for attributes that change simultaneously - such as document or message attributes - or for Activity Stream data.

 ```sql